sadmani/remote-rover/README.md

 3. Connect to the wifi module 'wifi-robots'

 ##Sofware:

-1. Use the launch file that is included (rover.launch) This can be used to control the rover simply with a PS3 joystick
+Use the launch file that is included (rover.launch)--> This can be used to control the rover simply with a PS3 joystick

 The online-control is currently in progress, but if you'd like to see:

-2. Use the launch file above and the type the following command:
+Use the launch file above and the type the following command:
 ```
 roslaunch rosbridge_server rosbridge_websocket.launch
 ```
-3. Click on the html file to see the current code that publishes a twist to move the rover
+Click on the html file to see the current code that publishes a twist to move the rover